robinsonlovatto/python-duckdb-etl/README.md

 (E) Download files from a shared folder in Google Drive.
 (T) Read each file and transformed it (duckdb).
 It only processes the files not processed before, control done in duckdb.
 (L) Load the transformed data into a Postgresql database hosted in render.com.

+The front-end is only to click the button to start the process.

 ![Architecture](./pics/architecture.png)